bmeviauac01/datadriven/docs/seminar/jpa/index.md

 1. Use _Microsoft SQL Server Management Studio_ to connect to the database.
 We are not using _localdb_ here; the address is: `localhost\sqlexpress` and use _SQL Server Authentication_ with username and password `sa`.

-1. Create a new database with the name `adatvez`. **You should this exact name or will have to update the Java project**.
+1. Create a new database with the name `adatvez`. **You should use this exact name or will have to update the Java project**.
 To create a new database see the instructions [in the first seminar material](../transactions/index.md).
 If a database with this name already exists, no need to re-create it.

 1. Run the database initialization script on this database.
 If the database exists on this machine, run the script anyway to reset any changes made in the schema.